sfox-developer/challenge-checker/ai/08-css-classes-usage-guide.md

 This document provides quick reference examples for using the reusable CSS classes in Challenge Checker.
 These classes minimize repetitive Tailwind utility classes and ensure consistency across the application.

+**Recent Update (December 9, 2025):** All outlined button variants now use box-shadows instead of borders for a more minimalistic appearance.

 ---

 ## When to Use CSS Classes vs. Tailwind